BA in Modern Languages, Oxford University (1990)

 This site sketches how we’re pursuing these two projects.
 I know that you have better things to do than read my papers, and CVs are soulless.
 These pages save you the trouble. [how this site was built]

-When I’m not obsessing about community building for language science, I obsess about community building around running, and walking.
+When I’m not obsessing about community building for language science, I obsess about community building around running and walking.
 I was a competitive runner in the past, and I have dabbled in duathlon and triathlon.
-I even represented Team USA at the age-group World Duathlon Championships in 2013.
+I represented Team USA at the age-group World Duathlon Championships in 2013.
 But nowadays I am more interested in helping others get active.
 In 2016 Andrea Zukowski and I founded College Park parkrun, which ties running and community building into a big fuzzy ball, serving thousands of community members each year.
 We have helped many other communities around the country to benefit as we have in College Park.
 From 2017-2019 I was Communications and Community Development Lead for parkrun USA, helping to build annual participation from 8,000 to over 100,000 finishers and volunteers from 2016-2019.
+During the coronavirus pandemic we created College Park Virtual parkrun, a social-but-distanced weekly event that drew even greater participation than our face-to-face events.
 I am fascinated by the parallels between community building in science and around physical activity.

 I also have a keen interest in Smart Growth and in (sub-)urban development issues in the College Park area.